Staff Directory by Last Name

 Jay is actively involved with the Engineering Libraries Division of the American Society for Engineering Education.
 He experiments with innovative applications of web 2.0 to enhance information awareness among faculty and students.
 Jay has published and presented papers extensively in the area of information literacy for engineering students.

-Gary Childs educates and instructs the Drexel community focusing on the utilization of library-related databases, tools, and resources.
-He specializes in health sciences-based library instruction in multiple fields including Medicine, Nursing, Physical Therapy, Psychology, and Public Health.
-Additionally, he demonstrates the use of bibliographic citation tools such as EndNote and RefWorks.
+Gary is the Drexel University Librarian for Nursing and Health Professions.
+He educates and instructs the Drexel community focusing on the utilization of library-related databases, tools, and resources.
+He specializes in health sciences-based library instruction in multiple fields with a strong focus on evidence-based practice related topics and the use of bibliographic citation tools such as EndNote.

 Noelle Egan serves Drexel University Libraries patrons by acquiring and licensing our large collection of eJournals, eBooks and databases, while managing the acquisitions for our print collections.
 Noelle and the Electronic Resources staff also troubleshoot student, faculty, and staff questions and issues regarding eResource access.

-She serves on the Libraries' Managerial Leadership Group and Drexel University's Communications Group and Social Media Group.
-Jenny is a member of PRSA, the Public Relations Society for America, and is currently pursuing her masters degree in communications.
+Prior to working at Drexel University Libraries, Jenny worked in alumni relations at Rosemont College.
+She graduated in 2006 from Shippensburg University with a degree in communications.
+Jenny also serves on the Libraries' Managerial Leadership Group and Drexel University's Communications & Social Media Groups.
+Jenny is a member of PRSA, the Public Relations Society for America.

 Janice is the Drexel University Librarian for Health Sciences Research.
-She provides library instruction in the College of Nursing and Health Professions and supports the expanding research programs of nursing faculty and graduate students.
+She provides library instruction in the College of Nursing and Health Professions and supports the expanding research programs of health sciences faculty and graduate students.

 Prior to joining the Drexel Libraries, Janice worked as an academic librarian for Old Dominion University and Lafayette College.
 She most recently served as the head of information technology for the Camden County Library System where she managed their IT staff and coordinated the shared integrated library management system.
-She recently completed a B.S. in Health Sciences- Nutrition and she holds an RD and LDN as a dietitian/nutritionist.
+She holds an RD and LDN as a dietitian/nutritionist and is currently enrolled in Drexel’s Executive Public Health program.

 Larry Milliken is the Liaison Librarian for the Humanities and Social Sciences at Drexel University.
 He received his Master's in Library and Information Science in 2002 from Rutgers, the State University of New Jersey.
 Prior to becoming a librarian he earned a B.A.
 In History from the University of Dallas followed by a M.A. in Medieval Studies from Fordham University and was a doctoral student in Medieval European History at the City University of New York's Graduate School and University Center.
 Before coming to Drexel, Larry was an Assistant Professor and Coordinator for Information Literacy at Neumann College (now Neumann University) and was an Assistant Librarian for the Sciences at St. Peter's College.